Xeloan/A-discord-bot-based-on-Open-Ai/README.md

 More features please see the Recent Updates ↓↓↓
 ## Recent Updates
 V1.12345: I optimize the language translation for Chinese.
-I also adapt fhe prompt to send a code block when you ask the bot to write a code.
+I also adapt the prompt to send a code block when you ask the bot to write a code.
 Please watch the examples below.

 !!!!!!some bug fixed in the Ver1.1234, please update the bot program.
 View details in the release: https://github.com/Xeloan/A-discord-bot-based-on-Open-Ai/releases/tag/V1.1234